MATH 166 - Calculus II

-You are encouraged to post your questions about the course in Q&A Blog in the Blackboard site or raise them in class.
+You are encouraged to raise any questions about the course in class.
 But, if you need to contact me directly, check the Faculty tab in Blackboard or the syllabus for my contact information.
 I will see your email within a few hours, and respond as soon as I can formulate a response.

 When participating in class (online or in person) it is important to interact with your peers in an appropriate manner.
 Always use professional language (no netspeak) in your postings and emails.
 Please be respectful of your classmates at all times even if you disagree with their ideas.

-Due dates for each assignment or activity will be posted in Blackboard.
+Due dates for each assignment or activity will be posted in Blackboard or Knewton.

-Students are also required to participate in all class activities and are expected to attend classes.
-Because of Covid19, everyone will be required to wear a mask in class.
+Students are required to participate in all class activities and are expected to attend classes.

 It is expected that students will complete all requirements for a course during the time frame of the course.
 For reasons beyond a student’s control, and upon request by the student or on behalf of the student, an incomplete grade may be assigned by the instructor when there is reasonable certainty the student will successfully complete the course without retaking it.
 The mark “I,” Incomplete, will be assigned only to the student who has been in attendance and has done satisfactory work up to a time within four weeks of the close of the semester, including the examination period, and whose work is incomplete for reasons satisfactory to his or her instructor.
 More information regarding UND’s Incomplete policy can be found on The Grading System webpage.